Varun487/AIAlgoTrading/restapi/README.md

   - For each signal in live generated signals
     - Execute entry orders and create a paper trade
     - Push to everything to DB
-- Generate Paper Signals ![varunincomplete]
+- Generate Paper Signals ![varuncomplete]
-  - For each strategy config currently paper traded
+  - For each strategy config currently paper traded ![done]
-    - Generate signals
+    - Generate signals ![done]
 - Paper Trade ![varunincomplete]
   - Executed periodically
   - Synchronises and calls all services above